inavellevani/Numpy-operations/README.md

 # Numpy Operations in Python

-This Python script demonstrates various operations using NumPy, a powerful library for numerical computing in Python.
-It includes examples of generating random data, manipulating arrays, calculating statistics, and more.
+**This Python script demonstrates various operations using NumPy, a powerful library for numerical computing in Python.
+It includes examples of generating random data, manipulating arrays, calculating statistics, and more.**

+_Cda file consists building structure of table, while main functions are placed in main.py._